marinehadd/aws-cloudops-networking/content/introduction/_index.md

 2. An AWS account with AWS console access
 3. Cloudguru platform access
 4. [Slack](https://www.slack.com)
-5. Amazon Chime client for [Windows](https://clients.chime.aws/win/latest) or [macOS](https://clients.chime.aws/mac/latest)
 6. [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) installed and working (if you use Windows)

-The agenda will spread over 3 days as below:
+The agenda will split in 3 topic areas as below:

-1. Day 1 will cover traditional networking in which we will talk about all the networking concepts that you should understand before getting into AWS Cloud.
-2. Day 2 will cover AWS Networking basics and provide you the ability to setup your own infrastructure in AWS.
+1. Traditional Networking
+2. AWS Networking
-3. Day 3 will cover Advanced Networking concepts in AWS.
+3. Advanced AWS Networking

-{{% children showhidden="false" %}}